 When you sleep sideways, your whole body pressurizes your neck, shoulder, and hips area.
 One needs a plush mattress that cushions these pressure points and provides perfect spinal alignment.

 People who weigh less than 130 pounds are generally satisfied with plush mattresses because their pressured points are less pressed.
 The experience they gather from the coziness is to their keen.
-It helps them sleep without sinking in the bed.
+It helps them sleep without sinking into the bed.

 But What Makes a Plush Mattress Attractive?